yzhda1991/gradecraft-development/README.md

 11. Done!
 Run `foreman start` to begin

-### Installation Notes
+### Additional Notes

 * Don't `sudo gem install`, as it will install gems in a way that does not work properly with `rbenv`.
 If using `rbenv` as the version manager, you may need to ensure that proper read/write permissions are granted for `/Users/{user}/.rbenv`

-See db/samples.rb for dev usernames and passwords
+* See db/samples.rb for dev usernames and passwords

 ## Testing Emails Locally